Lung Transplant

 Why Might I Need a Lung Transplant?

-You may be a good candidate for a lung transplant if you have a severe lung disease that is getting worse or a condition that prevents your lungs from working properly.
-If your condition is so serious that other treatments don’t work and you have a life expectancy of 12 to 24 months, a lung transplant may be the only option.
+You may be a good candidate for a lung transplant if you have severe lung disease that is getting worse or a condition that prevents your lungs from working properly.
+In addition, if your condition is so serious that other treatments don’t work and you have a life expectancy of 12 to 24 months, a lung transplant may be the only option.

 Lung transplants are most often performed to treat people who have severe: